casact/chainladder-python/docs/friedland/chapter_7.rst

     2006        11034842.0             6010547.0         6582183.0
     2007        21623594.0            14265240.0        16226063.0

-Exhibit II Sheets 1 pp110
+Exhibit II Sheet 1 p110
 ################################

 Now that we have walked through an analysis step by step, let's introduce some scaling by streamlining the entire exhibit into single function.